-Abuse and Neglect Complaints
+Abuse and Neglect complaints

 Don’t be silent.
 If you see abuse and neglect, we rely on you to step forward and report these crimes.
-Abuse may be related to shelter, food, water, disease, illness, injury, space, sanitation, air and light, confinement, collars, and grooming.
+Abuse may be related to shelter, food, water, disease, illness, injury, space, sanitation, air and light, confinement, collars, or grooming.

 What do you do if you suspect?

-Cost of Stray Animals to the Taxpayer
+Cost of animal control to the taxpayer